Laserbeam31/alt-video-system-public/video-rack-documentation.md

 quarter of the multiplexed output grid is digitallly annotated by the multiplexer.
 The arrangement/number of video squares in the grid can be changed if so desired.

-The composite video feeds from the cameras are fed directly into the back of the multiplexer on composite inputs dervied (via baluns) from the dedicated stage-to-proj Cat5 run.
+The composite video feeds from the stage cameras are fed directly into the back of the multiplexer on composite inputs dervied (via baluns) from the dedicated stage-to-proj Cat5 camera cable.
 The multiplexer has "pass through" connections for these camera feeds, which means that each camera's connection is also paralleled straight into the MUSA patch (see below) for camera-specific patching.

+Two more additional inputs to the multiplexer are also brought through directly to the MUSA patch, so that custom feeds may be inputted for multiplexing into a larger grid if so desired.

 The multiplexer's combined output is fed into a connection on the MUSA patch, so that this output can be routed to where it is needed.

 The unit also has advanced functionality for features better suited to its intended use as a processing station for CCTV cameras.
 These include the ability to trigger a VCR, as well as the ability to input/output signals from an alarm system, and remote control over RS-232/RS-485.

-For more information on the unit's capabilities, see the ZMX multiplexer manual in this repository.
+For more information on the unit's capabilities, see the "zmx_multiplexer_manual.pdf" file in this repository.

 Matrix switcher:
 ----------------